fenago/Grokking-Deep-Learning/Lab_4.md

 <span style="color:red;">Preparing the data </span>
 Neural networks don’t read streetlights.

-In the previous chapters, you learned about supervised algorithms.
+In the previous labs, you learned about supervised algorithms.
 You learned that they can take one dataset and turn it into another.
 More important, they can take a dataset of what you know and turn it into a dataset of what you want to know.